HardDropController/script_block_servers/README.md

 etc.
 ```
 ### addBlockedIP( string %ip )
 Adds the specified IP to the IP ban list.
-Specified as "IP:PORT".
+Specified as **IP:PORT**.
 <br/><br/>
 ### removeBlockedIP( string %address )
 Removes the specified IP from the IP ban list.
 This function will fail if the specified IP is not found.